-School Age – A child five (5) years of age to thirteen (13) years of age.
+School Age – Includes any child five (5) years of age or older.

 Section for Child Care Regulation (SCCR) – The unit within the Department of Health and Senior Services DHSS)/Regulation and Licensure that licenses and regulates child care facilities in Missouri.
 More information is available at http://health.mo.gov/safety/childcare/index.php.

 Simplified Reporting – Certain changes to an eligibility unit is not required to be reported.
 If those changes are reported, actions to reduce the benefit will be disregarded until the end of the eligibility period.
 If the changes cause an increase in benefits, actions will be taken to benefit the family.

 Six or Fewer – A provider who is caring for six or fewer children whose license-exempt status is determined by the Department of Social Services (DSS).

 Sliding Fee – Is the income eligible family’s share of the child care cost, based on the eligibility unit’s income and household size.
 The provider must collect the sliding fee as part of the provider’s child care subsidy payment.